KishanMistri/En-De-CODE-IT/README.md

-# ChromeSecurityExtension
+# "En/De-CODE IT"    [ChromeSecurityExtension]

-Encryption Extension using AES
+***Encryption Extension using AES Algorithm***

-Chrome extension which can be used to stop social engineering attack & store data like email in encrypted form.
+- Chrome extension which can be used to stop social engineering attack & store data like email in encrypted form.